LiadJ9/marine-typer/README.md

 Open your browser at `http://localhost:5173` (or the URL shown in your terminal) and start fishing!

+Or alternitively, [Click here](https://marine-typer.vercel.app/) to play without hosting it yourself.

 ## 🎮 How to Play

 1. **Select a Location**: Click on the world map to choose a fishing spot.